 - Thursday, Apr 28 (PR Creation Deadline): All new feature (or larger) PRs should be created by this date.
-(Smaller bug fixes are welcome anytime) - Thursday, May 19 (Review/Test Deadline): All code reviewers or testers should submit their feedback by this date.
+(Smaller bug fixes are welcome anytime) - Thursday, May 19 (Initial Review/Test Deadline): All code reviewers or testers should submit their feedback by this date.
 Code reviews must be constructive in nature, with resolution suggestions.
 Any code reviews submitted AFTER this date will be considered non-blocking reviews.
-This means feedback received after Jan 20 is optional to address (unless the team or PR developer decides it is required). - Friday, May 27 (PR Merge Deadline): All new feature PRs should be merged by this date.
-(Bug fixes can still get in, as long as they are small or important) - · Week of May 30: Internal / Early release goal.
-If possible, we'd like to release 7.3 in late May or first week of June. - Monday, June 6: Public Release Deadline.
+This means feedback received after Jan 20 is optional to address (unless the team or PR developer decides it is required). - (NEW) Thursday, May 26 (Initial Feedback/Revisions of PRs due): PRs should be updated based on initial review/test. - (NEW) Thursday, June 9 (Secondary Review/Test Deadline): Re-review of all updated PRs. - (REVISED) Friday, June 17 (PR Merge Deadline): All new feature PRs should be merged by this date.
+(Bug fixes can still get in, as long as they are small or important) - (REVISED) Week of June 20 Internal / Early release goal.
+If possible, we'd like to release 7.3 in late May or first week of June. - (REVISED) Monday, June 27: Public Release Deadline.
 7.3 must be announced/released by this date.